W. Gessmann GmbH

 Discontinuation of WERKBLiQ

 Despite the initial successes with WERKBLiQ, Michael Faber encountered new challenges.
 In August 2023, Gessmann received the surprising news from DMG MORI that the license and provision of the software would end.
 DMG MORI had bought WERKBLiQ in 2017 to integrate it into its own product portfolio, but stopped development for strategic reasons.
 Michael Faber, who had driven the project forward with great enthusiasm, describes the situation as follows: "I realized a year before that the software was no longer being developed.
 DMG was less concerned about the software – there is, for example, a helpdesk where you can suggest things, such as improvements to the software.
 But that just petered out.
 Only when nothing else worked did they start to take care of it."
-For the Gessmann team and Michael Faber, it was clear that it was no longer worth working with WERKBLiQ.
+For the Gessmann team and Michael Faber, it was clear that it was no longer worth working with WERKBLiQ.The decision

-Switching from WERKBliQ to remberg XRM
+Switching from WERKBliQ to remberg

-The transition from WERKBLiQ to remberg XRM was challenging, but also offered opportunities.
+The transition from WERKBLiQ to remberg was challenging, but also offered opportunities.
 Michael Faber describes the experience as follows: "It was quite a challenge because WERKBLiQ didn't make it easy to export files and maintenance plans.
 In the end, I had to download and rename all the data for each machine because WERKBLiQ automatically named the files in the database.
 Thanks to the bulk upload from remberg, the implementation into the new software was relatively easy."

-The gained remberg XRM advantages
+The gained remberg Asset Platform advantages

 360° Überblick